Go Tutorial: Slices

 What you'll learn in this Go slices tutorial

-- Declare an empty slice — A slice looks almost identical to an array — but with no number in the brackets.
+- Declare an empty slice — A slice is like an array but with no fixed size — the brackets are empty.
+Run this to see an empty slice ready to receiv…

-- Access and update by index — Slices use the same index syntax as arrays.
-Zero-indexed.
-Read with `s[i]`.
-Write with `s[i] = value`.
+- Access and update by index — Slices use the same zero-indexed syntax as arrays.
+A patron returned a damaged book — replace the book at index 2 with "…

 Go Slices concepts covered